RomanLut/hx_espnow_rc/doc/rx_d1_mini_mavlink_rc.md

 # 1k resistor (R1)

-If GPIO8 is pulled down, ESP8266 boot fails.
+If GPIO15(D8) is pulled up, ESP8266 boot fails.
 Some FCs may pull up RX pin.
 The easiest way to solve this is to add 1k pulldown resistor.
-Resistor may be required and may be not dependiong on FC type.
+Resistor may be required and may be not depending on FC type.
+If ESP can not boot, try to disconnect D8 during powerup to check if resistor is required.

 # Building steps